 Here are some of our favorite books to share with kids in the days leading up to Thanksgiving.
-You and your child can learn about the history of Thanksgiving, read prayers and songs of gratitude from different religious and cultural traditions, learn to draw iconic Thanksgiving symbols, or laugh out loud at what Thanksgiving might be like for monsters - garlic is OK for a recipe ingredient, but not eyeballs!
+You and your child can learn about the history of Thanksgiving, learn about Thanksgiving from an American Indian perspective, read prayers and songs of gratitude from different religious and cultural traditions, learn to draw iconic Thanksgiving symbols, or laugh out loud at what Thanksgiving dinner might be like for monsters.
+Garlic is OK for a recipe ingredient, but not eyeballs!
 Laugh again when you find out what happens when someone (everyone!) forgets to bring their dish to Thanksgiving dinner!

-Watch the video read aloud below, Turkey Trouble read by Marc Maron.
+Watch the video read aloud below, read by Marc Maron.
 Turkey is in trouble!
 It’s almost Thanksgiving... and he's the main course.
-But Turkey has an idea--what if he doesn’t look like a turkey?
+But Turkey has an idea--what if he doesn’t LOOK like a turkey?
 What if he looks like another animal instead?
 After many funny attempts, Turkey comes up with the perfect disguise to make this Thanksgiving the best ever!

 Keep your eyes peeled during the Macy's Thanksgiving Day parade to see if you can spot a favorite book character!
 Some character balloons we have seen in the past are Curious George, Snoopy, Paddington Bear & Greg from Diary of a Wimpy Kid.